 Pet parents rely on veterinarians to select trustworthy aftercare providers and handle pet remains sensitively.

-CARE CRADLE® supports the AVMA Companion Animal Aftercare Policy that recognizes a pet parent’s attachment to a companion animal extends beyond death and that the sensitive handling of animal remains is an important aspect of veterinary practice.
+CARE CRADLE® supports the Veterinary End-of-Life Care Policy and AVMA Companion Animal Aftercare Policy that recognizes a pet parent’s attachment to a companion animal extends beyond death and that the sensitive handling of animal remains is an important aspect of veterinary practice.

 The AVMA (American Veterinary Medical Association) recommends that veterinarians: